UpStride/engine/README.md

         setattr(up_layers, l, getattr(tf.keras.layers, l))
 ```

+so if a layer is not implemented in the C++ engine, this runtime patch will allow the user to call the Keras version without having to take care of this.

-# Futur improvement
+# Future improvement
+This are some idea of things we could do in the future that wasn't done in v0.1
   - better gradient computation
   - optimize specific implementation (for instance quaternion)
   - improve BatchNormalization

+\newpage
-# Improvement from v0.1.1 to v0.1.2
+# Improvements from v0.1.1 to v0.1.2

 ## Generic Multiplication
-To improve the backpropagation efficiency, a solution is to merge the several gradients before backpropagate to the linear layer.
+To improve the backpropagation efficiency, a solution is to merge the several gradients before it computation.
-TensorFlow provide a way to do it using the TimeDistribe Layer.
-The idea is to merge the several calls to an operation into one to enable some optimization.
+TensorFlow provide a way to do it using the TimeDistribute Layer.
+The idea is to merge the several calls to an operation into one to enable some optimizations.
+Figure 3 shows the naive version of linear layer

 ![complex multiplication](./doc/complex_mult.svg "complex multiplication"){width=100%}

+And figure 4 shows the optimized version

 ![complex multiplication](./doc/mult_0.1.1.png "complex multiplication"){width=100%}